Mandava1978/PythonFullStack/README.md

 For example, if the function is called with 5, it should return:

+Enter a Number: 5

+Factorial of  5  is:  120

 # Task 2: Using the Math Module for Calculations

 **Problem Statement: Write a Python program that:**